modflowpy/flopy/docs/notebook_examples.md

 	* compute vertically-averaged head target values representative of observation wells of varying open intervals (including variability in saturated thickness due to the position of the water table).
 This may be especially important for reducing error in observations used for parameter estimation, in areas with appreciable vertical head gradients (due to aquitards, pumping, discharge to surface water, etc.)
 	* apportion boundary fluxes (e.g. from an analytic element model) among model layers based on transmissivity.
 	* any other analysis where a distribution of transmissivity is needed for a specified vertical interval of the model.
++ An overview of utilties for [post-processing head results from MODFLOW](../examples/Notebooks/flopy3_Modflow_postprocessing_example.ipynb)

 #### Plotting examples